NiklasPfister/adaXT/docs/user_guide/creatingCriteria.md

 check out the [Cython documentation](https://cython.readthedocs.io/en/latest/).

-Furthermore, note that you can freely create any new method within the custom Criteria class criteria even if it is not defined in the standard parent Criteria class.
+Furthermore, note that you can freely create any new method within the custom criteria class even if it is not defined in the standard parent criteria class.
 Therefore you are not limited by the parent class and can freely extend it as long as you do not overwrite the `evaluate_split` (unless that is your intention).

 ### Calculating theta